 Each provider offers a unique mix of protections.

-For many businesses, Mailock strikes the right balance between security, usability, and compliance, whether you’re a sole trader or a large enterprise.
+For many businesses, Mailock strikes a practical balance between security, usability, and compliance, whether you're a sole trader or a large enterprise.

-Try Mailock to protect your customer data with secure, seamless encrypted email.
+Try Mailock to protect your customer data with encrypted email that works with your existing setup.